eddiekasner/PNASHR-Workshop/PNASHR-Workshop.md

 1. Introduction to R and RStudio
     - Option 1: Use the SPH maintained RStudio server
         - https://rstudio.sph.washington.edu/
-    - Option 2: Install R and RShiny onto your personal computer
+    - Option 2: Install R and RStudio onto your personal computer

 2. Obtain and analyze data from an online source
     - Example Quarterly Workforce Indicator Data

 3. Develop a [data dashboard] (https://rmarkdown.rstudio.com/flexdashboard/)

+## Reflection (3 mins)

+Click through to [this google doc](https://docs.google.com/document/d/1nVsgpdX4GBpLg84OXuzplmNWjwHp_CaszOUOQAR8jaE/edit?usp=sharing) and share your thoughts:

+1. What seems doable on your team now? in 1 year? in 5 years?
+2. What seems doable for the center now? in 1 year? in 5 years?
+3. Pitfalls to avoid in this work?
+4. Other ideas sparked?

 ## Resources